SystemsBioinformatics/dynamic-community-fba/docs/2_getting_started/home.rst

 Before delving into the modeling of microbial communities, let's establish a solid foundation by exploring the core principles of the `CBMPy` package.
 We will guide you through a series of instructive examples that illuminate key operations for GSMM's.
 These examples will demonstrate the foundational techniques for loading and manipulating models.
-For these examples we will use the *E. coli core metabolism* which comes with the `CBMPy` package.
+For these examples we will use the *E. coli core iJR904* which comes with the `CBMPy` package.
 Through these hands-on demonstrations, you'll swiftly grasp the fundamental operations that underpin effective model manipulation.
 For a more comprehensive understanding and explanation of all the functionalities available in  `CBMPy`, we recommend you to read the extensive documentation_.

-For those who have prior experience with CPBRApy, the transition to CBMPy will feel remarkably intuitive, as the two share notable similarities in their approach and methodology.
+For those who have prior experience with `CPBRApy`, the transition to `CBMPy` will feel remarkably intuitive, as the two share notable similarities in their approach and methodology.

 .. _documentation: https://pythonhosted.org/cbmpy/modules_doc.html